Deformation Quantization for Actions of K\"ahlerian Lie Groups: Polarized symplectic symmetric spaces

+The following statement is classical (see e.g$.$ \cite{Lo}). \begin{lem} Let $(G,\sigma)$ be a connected involutive Lie group i.e$.$ a connected Lie group $G$ equipped with an involutive automorphism $\sigma$.
+Let us denote by $K$ the connected component of the subgroup of $G$ constituted by the $\sigma$-fixed elements.
+Then $K$ must be closed and Formula (\ref{SSF}) defines a structure of symmetric space on the quotient manifold $M=G/K$. \end{lem} Note that in this slightly more general situation, $M$ need not necessarily be simply connected.

+Within the above setting let us denote by $(\g,\sigma)$ the involutive Lie algebra associated to $(G,\sigma)$.
+Let us furthermore assume that it underlies an exact siLa with polarization $\b$ as in Definition \ref{POLARIZATION}.
+In that context, $M$ automatically becomes a polarized symplectic symmetric space.
+Denote by $B:=\exp\{\b\}$ the analytic (i.e$.$ connected) Lie subgroup of $G$ with Lie algebra $\b$.
+One has $K\subset B$ and we will always assume $B$ to be closed in $G$.
+Since $B$ is stable under $\sigma$, the coset space $G/B$ admits the following natural family of involutions $\underline\sigma$:

-where we recall that under the identification $M\simeq G/K$ the symmetries read $s_{gK}(g'K):=g\sigma(g^{-1}g')K$, where $K$ is the sub-group of $G$ constituted by $\sigma$-invariant elements which are connected to the neutral element. \begin{dfn} With the same notations as above, the quadruple $(G,\sigma,\xi,B)$ is called a {\bf polarization quadruple}.
+\begin{dfn} With the same notations as above, the quadruple $(G,\sigma,\xi,B)$ is called a {\bf polarization quadruple}.
 Its infinitesimal version $(\g,\sigma,\xi,\b)$ is called the associated {\bf infinitesimal polarization quadruple}.
 A {\bf morphism} between two polarization quadruples $(G_j,\sigma_j,\xi_j,B_j)$, $j=1,2$, is defined as a Lie group homomorphism

-that intertwines the involutions, such that $\phi( B_1)\subset B_2$ and such that, denoting again by $\phi$ its differential at the unit element, one has $\phi^\star\xi_2=\xi_1$. \end{dfn} The map (\ref{SSACTION}) corresponds to an `action' of the symmetric space $M\simeq G/K$ on the manifold $G/B$.
+that intertwines the involutions, such that $\phi( B_1)\subset B_2$ and such that, denoting again by $\phi$ its differential at the unit element, one has $\phi^\star\xi_2=\xi_1$. \end{dfn} The map (\ref{SSACTION}) corresponds to an `action' of the symmetric space $M= G/K$ on the manifold $G/B$.
 The following result is a consequence of immediate computations. \begin{lem} Let $(G,\sigma,\xi,B)$ be a polarization quadruple.
 Then, the following properties hold for all $x$ and $y$ in $M$:

 Moreover, we have the $G$-equivariance property: